 The application fee for minors (under 18) is $100 CAD.
 There is no Right of Citizenship fee for minors.

 No. IRCC requires the full fee to be paid at the time of application submission.
-Payment is made online by credit card or debit card through the IRCC portal.
+Payment is made online by credit card or debit card through the IRCC portal — no payment plans are available.